 Robotic cleaners are the most self-sufficient option you can purchase.
-Although they are pretty expensive to buy initially, the amount of time they save you is priceless.
-Not only do they pick up debris on the walls, floors, and water level of the pools, but most models will also scrub the walls, meaning you will not need to manually brush the pool as often.
+Although they are expensive to buy initially, the time they save you is priceless.
+Not only do they pick up debris on the pool’s walls, floors, and water level, but most models will also scrub the walls, meaning you will not need to manually brush the pool as often.

-The only thing you need to do to maintain these pool cleaners is empty the vacuum bag when it fills with particles.
+To maintain these pool cleaners, you only need to empty the vacuum bag when it fills with particles.

-They need to be connected to electricity, so you will need to ensure your cord is long enough to reach an outlet or ensure you have access to an extension cord.
+They need to be connected to electricity, so you must ensure your cord is long enough to reach an outlet or have access to an extension cord.

 Suction Side Pool Cleaners

 Suction side pool cleaners are cheaper than robotic systems but still quite efficient.
 They do not scrub the pool walls and are not as self-sufficient as robotic cleaners, but they will move around the pool by themselves and pick up debris as they go.
 Thus, you do not need to be there while they vacuum the pool.
 They will connect to the pool pump and filter with a hose like a manual vacuum.

 Pressure Side Pool Cleaners